Politics of Botswana: Judicial branch

-The highest court of Botswana is the Court of Appeal, which is constituted under section 99 of these Constitution and consists of a President and such number of Justices of Appeal as may be prescribed by Parliament.
-There are currently eight judges of the Court of Appeal, who are all expatriates drawn from different parts of the Commonwealth.
+The highest court of Botswana is the Court of Appeal, which is constituted under section 99 of the Constitution and consists of a president and such number of justices of appeal as may be prescribed by the National Assembly.
+There are eight judges of the Court of Appeal, who are all expatriates drawn from different parts of the Commonwealth.
 To date, no Motswana has ever been appointed to the Court of Appeal.

 The High Court is a superior court of record with unlimited original jurisdiction to hear and determine any criminal and civil cases under any law.
-The High Court is constituted under section 95 of the Constitution, and consists of a Chief Justice and such number of other judges of the High Court as may be prescribed by Parliament.
-There are currently sixteen permanent judges of the High Court.
+The High Court is constituted under section 95 of the Constitution and consists of a Chief Justice and such number of other judges of the High Court as may be prescribed by the National Assembly.
+There are sixteen permanent judges of the High Court.
 Until 1992, the judges of the High Court were expatriate judges who were appointed on short-term contracts of two to three years.
 In 1992 the first citizen judges were appointed to the bench.
 There are three High Court divisions in Lobatse, Gaborone and Francistown.

+Most cases are settled by customary courts, which are presided over by tribal chiefs.
+These courts are often preferred by the community due to their relative simplicity.
 There are also Magistrates' Courts in Botswana.
 These courts are subordinate to the High Court and hear a range of civil, criminal and family law matters.
 There are nineteen Magistrates' Courts in the country, with fifty magistrates of whom seventeen are expatriate.

-Judges are appointed by the president and may be removed only for cause and after a hearing.